LarsKinkel/ateam/README.md

 ## Use
 You can actually run the program by typing the following in the terminal:
 <pre><code>python3 main.py</code></pre>
 In main.py you can also adjust the number of solutions you want to get and which puzzle you want to solve.
-As output the program will tell you the number of moves each solution has cost, which solution was the fastest and automatically generate a histogram with this data.
+As output, the program will return you the number of moves each solution has cost, which solution was the fastest and automatically generate and show a histogram with this data.

 ## Structure
 In the next part we will shortly explain the most important directories and files of this project: